garrettw/vitals/README.md

 ## How to use Vitals in your Sass project

+_**Disclaimer:** I come from the world of PHP and have no experience with Ruby or Node, so I've never really used any of the usual tooling to install this kind of stuff.
+So naturally, I'm writing these instructions for someone like myself._

-If you grab everything in the `scss` directory and put it in the same directory as the file you're working on, you can just use this, which will pull in everything:
+If you grab everything in the `scss` directory and put it in the same directory as the file you're working on, you can just use this, which will pull in all the important stuff:
 ```scss
 @import "vitals";
 ```

-Or you can import the other components individually:
+Or you can import the other components individually, if you like:
 ```scss
 @import "fluid";
 @import "grid";